Disinfection byproducts

 +What is the federal limit for Dibromochloromethane in drinking water?

-The federal MCLG for Dibromochloromethane is 60 ug/L. The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.
+The federal Public health goal for Dibromochloromethane is 0.1 .
+The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.

 +How many U.S. water systems have Dibromochloromethane over the federal limit?

-1 of the 55 public water systems on The Water Map report Dibromochloromethane at or above its federal limit, spanning 12 U.S. states.
-The full list is on this page.
+Zero of the 60 public water systems in The Water Map dataset currently report Dibromochloromethane at or above its federal limit.

 +How can I check if Dibromochloromethane is in my city's tap water?